The urgent fight against mpox in Congo's refugee camps – DW – 08/26/2024

 The fight against mpox is in full swing at the Munigi Health Center in Nyiragongo territory, North Kivu province of the Democratic Republic of Congo (DRC).
 The urgency is palpable: Medical staff are working tirelessly inside tents to treat confirmed cases and halt the spread of the disease.

-Since June 13, 2024, Munigi Health Center in eastern DRC has received 281 suspected cases.
-The majority of these cases, 75%, are children under the age of ten.
+Since mid-June, Munigi Health Center in eastern DRC has received 281 suspected cases.
+The majority of these cases, 75%, are children under the age of 10.
 In total, authorities have reported more than 500 cases of mpox in North Kivu alone.

 Nyota Aziza is one of the many patients receiving treatment at Munigi.
 "I had a fever and a bad headache," she told DW.
 "My relatives told me it was smallpox.
 I was taken to the hospital here and the doctors take care of me every step of the way."